lavanyanemani1996/clumo/README.md

 1. import cluster_run as cr
 2. Use cr.create_dir() to create a directory where you would save your results.
-3. Change parameters as required in the parameter_files folder
+3. Change parameters as required in the parameter_files folder inside your created directory
 4. Use cr.clumorun(directoryname, numberofcores) to create the sample